Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Overview and revisitation of terminating -balanced summations

+Some further $k$-balanced $_4\phi_3$ summations, closely related (more specifically, contiguous) to the ones in the subsection, are given by Wei, Gong and Li in \cite[Corollaries 3 and 6]{WGL2013}.
 The $_4\phi_3$ summations in this subsection that do not completely factorize (typically depending on the parity of $n$) can be specialized such that the right-hand sides do factorize into closed form.
 There may be different ways to achieve this.
-We conclude this subsection with one such example.
+We conclude this subsection with two such examples.
+The following summation for a terminating 2-balanced ${}_4\phi_3$ series arises from Theorem~\ref{thm:310} directly by the specialization $a\mapsto -q^{1-2n}$.
+It is easy to see that in this case the right-hand side completely factorizes into closed form without division into cases. \begin{cor} Let $q,c\in\CCast$.
+Then one has the following $q$-quadratic summation for a terminating 2-balanced ${}_4\phi_3$, namely